 Figure 31B - Band Reject (Notch) Response

-This is another example of the huge range of possibilities for filters - there are obviously a great many more, but space (and possible value) preclude me from going any further in this direction.
-A web search will reveal many more, and there are also switched capacitor filters, digital filters and probably still others not yet invented.
+The above is another example of the huge range of possibilities for filters - there are obviously a great many more, but space (and usefulness for audio applications) preclude me from going any further in this direction.
+A web search will reveal many more, and there are also switched capacitor filters, digital filters and perhaps even others not yet invented.

 Opamps have limited output current, usually only around 20mA or so.
 While this is usually more than enough for preamps and filters, a great deal more is needed to drive a loudspeaker.
 There are several power amplifiers that are configured in exactly the same way as an opamp, and these can be classified as 'power opamps'.
 While this is often a good way to get the extra current needed, in some cases it may not be considered appropriate or convenient.

 Opamps also have a limited voltage swing, and operating them at the voltages typical for power amplifiers will cause failure.
 While there are already several opamp based amplifiers on the ESP site (as headphone amps, a small power amp, and two power opamps), the following design is different.

 Figure 32 - Power Amplifier Concept

 The circuit shown in Figure 32 is conceptional (that's why there are no component values).
 At one stage, this circuit was quite common, but had some major high frequency issues, as well as DC stability and a host of other problems.
 Although I do not recommend that anyone even attempt to build it, the circuit is nonetheless interesting.
 By using the opamp supply current to modulate the transistors base current, the opamp could operate with voltages well above the normal allowed supply voltages, because the zener diodes reduced the voltage to within the allowable range.
 R9 was included because many years ago (when I actually contemplated using the design), it was found to work better with this in place.